-Kpop fans are using a rapper voice generator to create their own Korean music like their favorite KRnB artists.
+Kpop fans are using a rapper voice maker and generator to create their own Korean music like their favorite KRnB artists.

 Ever since the song Gangnam Style by Psy first hit our ears over 10 years ago, Korean music has seen a continued upward trend in global popularity.

 This trend has been further boosted with the likes of popular Kpop groups such as BTS or even Korean solo artists such as Jay B and Dean.

 Now, global fans of Korean music can create and share their own Korean hip hop style music with Typecast via speech synthesis.

 To start creating your own KRnB or Khiphop music just follow these simple steps below:

 - Go to typecast.ai and create an account if you haven’t already, or just sign in.